kpavlov/selenide-maven-sample/README.md

 - phantomjs
 - ie

+### Testing with Chrome

+1. Download and install [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) to directory `${HOME}/bin`

+2. Run maven: `mvn test -Pchrome`

+You may override the chromedriver path by passing system property to maven:

+    mvn test -chrome -Dwebdriver.gecko.driver=<path-to>/chromedriver

+### Testing with Firefox

+Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and install it to `${HOME}/bin`

+The Selenium client bindings will try to locate the geckodriver executable from the system path.
+But it may not work.
+So using system property `webdriver.gecko.driver` is the most stable solution.
+Original referene: [Firefox Marionette WebDriver](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver)

+You may override the geckodriver path by passing system property to maven:

+    mvn test -Pfirefox -Dwebdriver.gecko.driver=<path-to>/geckodriver

+## Testing with Safari

+1. Start Safari and select _'Allow Remote Automation'_ option in Safari's Develop menu.
+Otherwise you'll see the following message in logs:

+        "Could not create a session: You must enable the 'Allow Remote Automation' option in Safari's Develop menu to control"

+2. Run maven: `mvn test -Psafari`

 ## Leave browser open after test

 If selenide property `holdBrowserOpen` is `true`, browser window stays open after running tests.